Heino Falcke: Awards

+Book

+In 2020, Falcke co-published together with Jörg Römer the popular science book Licht im Dunkeln: Schwarze Löcher, das Universum und wir.
+In English, it has been translated as Light in the Darkness – Black Holes, the Universe and Us.
+The book also has translations in German, Dutch, Spanish, Italian and Finnish.

 Personal life

-Falcke is a devout Christian and serves as lay pastor in the Protestant Church in the Netherlands.
+Falcke is a devout Christian and serves as lay pastor in the Protestant Church in Germany.
 He views his faith as a way of achieving internal rest, as well as a motivation to conduct science.